None

 Sample Letter or Email to Your Elected Officials

-Dear Representative/Senator xxx:
+Dear Representative/Senator [insert official's name]:

 My name is [insert your name], I am a constituent living in [insert your city].

 Our nation has the highest rate of maternal mortality in the developed world, with significantly higher rates of maternal mortality for Black women.
-The Momnibus consists of twelve pieces of legislation that work in coordination to increase access to maternal and perinatal care, while also addressing the social determinants of this health crisis, including housing, transportation, and nutrition services.
+The Momnibus consists of 13 pieces of legislation that work in coordination to increase access to maternal and perinatal care, while also addressing the social determinants of this health crisis, including housing, transportation, and nutrition services.

 Thank you,